core-wg/senml-spec/draft-ietf-core-senml.md

 The following registrations are done following the procedure specified in {{RFC6838}} and {{RFC7303}}.
+Clipboard formats are defined for the JSON and XML form of lists but do not make sense for steams or other formats.

 Note to RFC Editor - please remove this paragraph.
 Note that a request for media type review for senml+json was sent to the